PerlFFI/FFI-Platypus/README.md

 # DESCRIPTION

-Platypus provides an interface for creating interfaces to machine code libraries.
+Platypus provides a method for creating interfaces to machine code libraries.
 This implementation uses `libffi`, a library that provides Foreign Function Interfaces for a number of other languages, including Ruby and Python.
 Platypus can be used in stand alone scripts, or to